Neon Struct: Reception

 The game received mixed reviews for an averaged Metacritic score of 63/100.
-GameSpot's Justin Clark described it as "a Super FX chip version of Deus Ex" that "is a testament to the skill involved, but it simply can’t help but suffer under the weight of its own ambitions."
-According to James Cunningham of Hardcore Gamer, Neon Struct "isn’t a perfect game, and technically its main gameplay focus of stealth is fairly simplistic," but it "makes up for this by being excellent in many other ways, most notably in the level design and world building."
+GameSpots Justin Clark described it as "a Super FX chip version of Deus Ex" that "is a testament to the skill involved, but it simply can't help but suffer under the weight of its own ambitions."
+According to James Cunningham of Hardcore Gamer, Neon Struct "isn't a perfect game, and technically its main gameplay focus of stealth is fairly simplistic," but it "makes up for this by being excellent in many other ways, most notably in the level design and world building."
 Simon Parkin of Eurogamer lauded this it as a game that "creeps into politically charged themes of surveillance with grace and style" for its "brooding" storyline that makes it "the best kind of science fiction thriller: one dressed in the style of the future, but engaged with the pressing issues of the present."